gzuidhof/gzuidhof.github.io/guido.io/content/posts/006-going-fully-serverless.md

 Your code in a Cloudflare Worker runs in a V8 isolate which means that the overhead of cold starts is extremely small (less than 5ms), and response times in general are ridiculously fast because of this.
 This makes it great for server side rendering and APIs.

 There is a catch, you have to make sure your server logic 'fits' within these limits:
 * Less than 50ms of computation time for given request.
-Time that your script is waiting for a request does not count and not doing any computation.
+Time that your script spends waiting for a request does not count.
 * Your code needs to either be written in Javascript or be a WebAssembly binary.
-Your total code bundle can only be 1MB in total size.
+Your total code bundle has to be at most 1MB in total size.
 * You can not use more than 128MB of memory.

 If you can make it work you get a whole lot in return.